Extracting Off-Diagonal Order from Diagonal Basis Measurements

 \paragraph{Conclusion.--} In this work, we use the VUMPS algorithm to generate the 1D ground-state wave-function of the extended Hubbard model directly in the TDL, which allows us to determine phase boundaries with high precision without considering boundary effects and finite-size scaling.
 We sample real-space snapshots of finite length and use them along with unsupervised learning methods to characterize the BKT-type phase transition between SDW and BOW phases as well as the first-order and second-order phase transition between BOW and CDW phases.
 We find that off-diagonal long-range order cannot be detected by the PCA even after concatenation of samples.
 However, using the structural complexity analysis, the off-diagonal long-range order can be detected using spin-resolved fermion density snapshots if these snapshots are generated from one of the degenerate ground states of the BOW phase.
 We argue that in optical lattice experiments, this can be achieved by imposing open boundary conditions.
 Our results indicate the potential of machine learning techniques in revealing microscopic mechanisms and hidden orders using projective measurements of corresponding thermal density matrix in quantum gas microscopes.
+While detection of phases with off-diagonal long-range order using diagonal descriptors has been demonstrated, further work is required to see if ML methods such as multiscale complexity can also differentiate between BKT and second order transitions from which they emerge.
+Likewise, it should be noted that while the structural complexity effectively locates transitions, it does not directly yield the physical nature of the order.

 \paragraph{Acknowledgement} We are indebted to Andrew Millis for carefully reading the manuscript.
 We would like to thank Benedikt Kloss, Anders Sandvik, Miles Stoudenmire, Simon Trebst and Steven White for insightful discussions.
 Flatiron Institute is a division of the Simons Foundation.
 The work of E.K.~and R.S.~was supported by the grant DE-SC-0022311, funded by the U.S. Department of Energy, Office of Science.
 D.S. was supported by AFOSR: Grant FA9550-21-1-0236.